nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 Promising
 - Customers who made very recent purchases but have spent have low frequency and spending.

-Needs Attention
-- Customers who have moderate frequency and spending, but it's been a while since they made a new purchase.

 About To Sleep
 - Customers who have moderate spending but haven't made recent or frequenct purchases.

+Hibernating
+- Customers who haven't made a purchase in while and have spent infrequently and little.
+They have probably churned.

 Can't Lose Them
 - Customers who haven't made recent purchases but have previously made frequent purchases with high spendings.